rafsaf/respo/docs/usage/respo_create_cli.md

 ```

-This auto-generated file provides best autocompletion support possible in your Python code, note whole logic is wrapped in `typing.TYPE_CHECKING`, it will be understood by your IDE but generates no additional overhead on the runtime.
+This auto-generated file provides best autocompletion support possible in your Python code, note whole logic is wrapped in `typing.TYPE_CHECKING`, it will be understood by your IDE, but generates no additional overhead on the runtime.

 <br>
 <br>